-We describe a new probabilistic graph-based language Model that captures adaptively the local term dependencies in documents.
+We describe a new probabilistic approach in the language modeling framework that captures adaptively the local term dependencies in documents.
 The new model works by boosting scores of documents that contain topic-specific local dependencies and exhibits the behavior of the unigram model in the absence of such dependencies.
-New features of the approach include modeling the syntactic structure of sentences in documents and a computationally efficient algorithm for capturing the most significant within-sentence term dependencies using a Maximum Spanning Tree approach, similar to Keith van Rijsbergen's [13] modeling of document-level term dependencies.
+Contributions of the current work include adapting van Rijsbergen's [14] work in the classical probabilistic framework to the language modeling framework and adaptive modeling of withinsentence dependencies.

-We evaluated our model on three different tasks of the Topic Detection and Tracking (TDT) research program, namely Story Link Detection, Topic Tracking and New Event Detection.
-Our results show that the Local dependency language model consistently outperforms the basic unigram model on all three tasks.
+We evaluated our model on two different tasks of the Topic Detection and Tracking (TDT) research program, namely Story Link Detection and Topic Tracking.
+Our results show that the Local dependency language model consistently outperforms the basic unigram model on both the tasks.